Jesyka Burks-Wiley

 In first season (2020-21), improved FIU’s scoring offense by 21.1 ppg from the season prior to arrival

-As FIU’s Head Coach, has recruited and coached five Conference USA All-Conference Team selections
+As FIU’s Head Coach, has recruited and coached nine Conference USA All-Conference Team selections, as well as one Sixth Player of the Year

 From 2017 to 2020, helped lead South Florida to a 64-37 (.634) record and two post-season berths (one NCAA Tournament)